 A few months ago I wrote about some of the most common mistakes my students make when writing articles.
-Since then I’ve run the class three more times, and so, naturally, I am back with even more mistakes my students make on the regular.
+Since then I’ve run the class three more times, and so, naturally, I am back with even more mistakes my freelance writing students make on the regular.

 Inverted Comma Splice